tobylunt/senate_cash/README.md

 # Senate Cash

 This repo uses public data to visualize Senatorial campaign contributions in an accessible, transparent, and reproducible way.
 This is a complete and functional web app nearing a v1.0 release, but is still a work in progress.
+The web app can be viewed [here](https://senate-cash.herokuapp.com/).
+Chrome recommended.
+Note that the app currently visualizes the 2016 contribution cycle; this will be updated as the 2018 data come in.

 ![Tammy Baldwin](https://github.com/tobylunt/senate_cash/raw/master/map/static/tammy.png "Tammy Baldwin")